Roshanrrana/Tic-Tac-Toe-Game/README.md

-🎮 Tic Tac Toe Game
+🎮 Tic Tac Toe Game:

 This is a fully responsive and interactive Tic Tac Toe Game built using HTML, CSS, and JavaScript.
 It supports both single-player (vs computer) and two-player (vs friend) modes, offering a smooth and enjoyable gameplay experience.

 The project focuses on front-end development, game logic, and responsive design to ensure a consistent and engaging user experience across all devices.

+---

-🚀 Features
+🚀 Features:

 🤖 Single & Two Player Modes – Play against computer or with a friend